 Sleep plays a vital role in normal bodily function and healing, with alterations in sleep potentially affecting patient convalescence in the hospital setting.

-The factors associated with disturbed sleep may be either related to individual pain, anxiety etc or the environmental such as noise, temperature and light.
+The factors associated with disturbed sleep may be either related to individual pain, anxiety, or the environmental such as noise, temperature and light.
 This study examined 96 dogs and 16 cats over a four-week period and found veterinary patients experience sleep disturbances similar to human patients.
-Ambient light and noise are particularly important for cats.

 Coming soon